alex-monro/isolate/README.md

 - Custom toast notifications for error messages
 - Audio preview player before processing
 - Selective stem extraction (pick only what you need)
-- Rate limited to 6 requests per hour per IP to protect API budget
+- IP-based rate limiting to protect API budget
 - Requests automatically cancelled if you navigate away
 - Responsive design that works on mobile and desktop